stevejoluc/stevejoluc.github.io/docs/index.md

     * Strategy

 ### Music
-??? summary "Guitar"
+#### Guitar
 I am an amatuer but that doesn't stop me from playing power chords and singing my favorite tunes!

 ## Goals
-??? example "Professional & Personal Goals"
+!!! example ""

     === "Professional"